 Our first pick is the Solexx Harvester.
-With a better than average warranty (10-year), and two wall-thickness options, including a 5mm for great insulation and strength, this greenhouse can “hug” the side of a house, or stand alone.
+With a better than average warranty (10-year), and two wall-thickness options, including a 5mm for great insulation and strength, this greenhouse and retractable roof systems can “hug” the side of a house.
 The Solexx Harvester is completely enclosed, making it very portable, and it uses an extremely strong, light and efficient polycarbonate paneling.
 The Harvester is wider than most lean-tos at 8’ and comes in four sizes offering 64 – 192 square feet of growing space.

 Second we have the Sunglo 1700 Lean-To.
 It has a best in class warranty for lean-tos at 12 years, six size options ranging from 57 – 152 square feet, and lots of extra features like the automatic ventilation control system.
 Its double-layered acrylic paneling has a high R-value and the ability to transmit 92% of sunlight and with its aluminum framing it’s extremely strong against both wind and snow loads.

 Both Solexx and Sunglow also make comparable larger styles (the Conservatory and the 2100, respectively)—both of which are great choices in the hobby greenhouse category.

 [bn_product ids=’302,8320′ excerpt=’105′]

 Here are our picks if you’re looking for tons of growing room, or plan on using your greenhouse for commercial purposes.